-The above definition is also followed when compiling the annual budget and the resulting financial statement called the 'Municipal Plan Summary' represents the reconciliation of Council's funding inflows, including transfers from reserves, matched with Council's funding outflows, including transfers to reserves.
-Provided the net funding result from the Municipal Plan Summary is zero or positive, Council has met the requirements of the Local Government Act 2008 (NT) and the Local Government (Accounting) Regulations 2014 (NT).
+The above definition is also followed when compiling the annual budget and the resulting financial statement called the "Municipal Plan Summary" represents the reconciliation of Council's funding inflows, including transfers from reserves, matched with Council's funding outflows, including transfers to reserves.
+Provided the net funding result from the Municipal Plan Summary is zero or positive, Council has met the requirements of the Local Government Act and Local Government (Accounting) Regulations.